-After administration of doses of 5 g/m2 of 14C-labeled Ifosfamide, from 70% to 86% of the dosed radioactivity was recovered in the urine, with about 61% of the dose excreted as parent compound.
-At doses of 1.6–2.4 g/m2 only 12% to 18% of the dose was excreted in the urine as unchanged drug within 72 hours.
+After administration of doses of 5 g/m2 of 14C-labeled Ifosfamide, from 70% to 86% of the dosed radioactivity was recovered in urine as metabolites, with about 61% of the dose excreted as parent compound.
+At doses of 1.6 to 2.4 g/m2 only 12% to 18% of the dose was excreted in the urine as unchanged drug within 72 hours.

 A study of 20 patients between 40 to 71 years of age receiving 1.5 g/m2 of Ifosfamide daily for 3 or 5 days indicated that elimination half-life appears to increase with age.
 The elimination half-life increase appeared to be related to the increase in Ifosfamide volume of distribution with age.
 No significant changes in total plasma clearance or renal clearance with age were reported.

-In a study at Indiana University, 50 fully evaluable patients with germ cell testicular cancer were treated with Ifosfamide in combination with cisplatin and either vinblastine or etoposide after failing (47 of 50 patients) at least two prior chemotherapy regimens consisting of cisplatin/vinblastine/bleomycin, (PVB), cisplatin/vinblastine/actinomycin D/bleomycin/cyclophosphamide, (VAB6), or the combination of cisplatin and etoposide.
+In a study, 50 fully evaluable patients with germ cell testicular cancer were treated with Ifosfamide in combination with cisplatin and either vinblastine or etoposide after failing (47 of 50 patients) at least two prior chemotherapy regimens consisting of cisplatin/vinblastine/bleomycin, (PVB), cisplatin/vinblastine/actinomycin D/bleomycin/cyclophosphamide, (VAB6), or the combination of cisplatin and etoposide.
 Patients were selected for remaining cisplatin sensitivity because they had previously responded to a cisplatin containing regimen and had not progressed while on the cisplatin containing regimen or within 3 weeks of stopping it.
 Patients served as their own control based on the premise that long term complete responses could not be achieved by retreatment with a regimen to which they had previously responded and subsequently relapsed.

 Ten of 50 fully evaluable patients were still alive 2 to 5 years after treatment.
 Four of the 10 long term survivors were rendered free of cancer by surgical resection after treatment with the Ifosfamide regimen; median survival for the entire group of 50 fully evaluable patients was 53 weeks.